Thousands Of People Were Supposed To Regain Power In Puerto Rico On Saturday. They Didn’t.

 Residents in parts of Arecibo that depend on the Charco Hondo substation are somewhat resigned to not having clear information about when they’ll go back to living with electricity.
 Most didn’t know about the possible microgrid installation on Saturday.
 People said they generally get updates by stopping utility workers they see on the road or through friends and gossip.

-“Someone told me it was coming on the the 13th, but they didn’t say the 13th of which month or which year,” said Hector González, 58, in Bajadero, where he was waiting out the rain on a patio with a friend on Saturday afternoon.
+“Someone told me it was coming on the 13th, but they didn’t say the 13th of which month or which year,” said Hector González, 58, in Bajadero, where he was waiting out the rain on a patio with a friend on Saturday afternoon.

 At a shop down the road, Hector Serrano said he regained electricity at his garden shop about two weeks ago, though just his business and the three buildings around it have power.
 His home, five minutes away, is still without.
 He said the power at his shop is still not stable, and that it’s come and gone several times.